-For facilities placed in service after 1986 and before 1999, figure the amortization deduction for the AMT using the ADS described in section 168(g) (i.e., the straight line method over the facility's class life).
-For facilities placed in service after 1998. figure the amortization deduction for the AMT under the modified accelerated cost recovery system (MACRS) using the straight line method.
+For facilities placed in service before 1999, figure the amortization deduction for the AMT using ADS (i.e., the straight line method over the facility's class life).
+For facilities placed in service after 1998, figure the amortization deduction for the AMT under MACRS using the straight line method.
 Figure the AMT deduction using 100% of the asset's amortizable basis.
 Do not reduce the corporation's AMT basis by the 20% section 291 adjustment that applied for the regular tax.

-Subtract the AMT deduction from the regular tax deduction.
-Enter the result on line 2b.
+Enter the difference between the AMT deduction and the regular tax deduction on line 2b.
 If the AMT deduction is more than the regular tax deduction, enter the difference as a negative amount.